andrewrlee/configuration-healthcheck/README.md

 If any of these methods return unexpected results then the healthcheck fails and will return detailed information about why this is the case, as displayed below.

 There are 5 provided annotations.
 These annotations can be specified on any public 0-arg accessor.
-It also has support for methods returning Guava Optional values.
+It also has support for static methods and methods returning Guava Optional values.

 ```java
     //This method should return a true value  (primitive or boolean).